qTox/qTox/MAINTAINING.md

 # Continous Integration

 qTox nightly builds can be found in [qTox-nightly-release].
-Should one build fail, it is important to restart the whole Travis CI pipeline and not just a single job or the tool managing the nightly builds can get confused.
+Should one build fail, it is important to restart the whole Travis CI build and not just a single job.
+The tool managing the nightly builds deletes all build artifacts on any job failure, so all need to be rebuilt.

 # Issues